 Digit analysis

-The properties of leading (first) digits (e.g., the 1 in 123.45) or terminal (last) digits (e.g., the 5 in 123.45) may be examined in raw data.
+The properties of leading (first) digits (e.g., the 1 in 123.45) or terminal (last) digits (e.g., the 5 in 123.45) may be examined in raw data to assess deviations from what is expected in genuine data.
 Here we focus on testing the distribution of leading digits based on the Newcomb-Benford Law (NBL) and testing the distribution of terminal digits based on the uniform distribution in order to detect potentially fabricated data.

-For leading digits, the Newcomb-Benford Law or NBL (Newcomb 1881; Benford 1938) states that these digits do not have an equal probability of occuring under certain conditions, but rather a monotonically decreasing probability.
+For leading digits, the Newcomb-Benford Law or NBL (Newcomb 1881; Benford 1938) states that these digits do not have an equal probability of occurring under certain conditions, but rather a monotonically decreasing probability.
 A leading digit is the left-most digit of a numeric value, where a digit is any of the nine natural numbers (1, 2, 3, ..., 9).
 The distribution of the leading digit is, according to the NBL:

 P(d) = log10 1 + d (7.6) d